Big Brother 16 (American season): Battle of the Block

 In comparison to previous seasons of Big Brother which featured a single Head of Household, this season would involve two Heads of Household throughout part of the season.
 Each HoH would nominate two other HouseGuests for eviction, totaling four nominees.
 The two pairs of nominees would then compete in a new competition titled "Battle of the Block".
 The winning pair would be removed from the block, with the HoH who nominated them dethroned.
-The dethroned HoH would later be eligible to be nominated after the Power of Veto has been used, however the Battle of the Block winners are safe for the rest of the week.
+The dethroned HoH would later be eligible to be nominated after the Power of Veto has been used, while the Battle of the Block winners are safe for the rest of the week.
 The rest of the cycle would continue as per usual, with the remaining HoH retaining immunity for the week, and the two nominees being eligible for safety through the Power of Veto.

 Team America

 Host Julie Chen introduced "Team America" during the first premiere show.
 This twist involved three HouseGuests, chosen by public vote, who would form a secret alliance in the house and work together to perform secret missions throughout the season.
 For every successfully completed mission, each member of the team would receive $5,000.
 Before the season began, fans were asked to vote for which HouseGuest they would want to form an alliance with, based on short biographies written by the HouseGuests themselves.
 The HouseGuests with the most votes would become the first member of "Team America," with the winners of this poll being revealed to the viewers on the second night premiere show.
 Team America was adapted from the "America's Player" twist from Big Brother 8 and Big Brother 10.

 On the second night premiere show, Julie announced that Joey was voted by the viewers as the first member of Team America, and that the second member would be revealed on the first live show.
 On that live show, Joey was evicted and Donny was revealed as the new member of Team America.
 On the July 9, 2014 episode, it was announced that Derrick and Frankie would join Donny to complete the Team America trio.
 Throughout the season, the viewing audience was asked to vote between two tasks, one of which would be given to Team America.

 It was later revealed that if a member of Team America won the game (in addition to the $500,000 prize), they would receive a bonus $50,000 in addition to their Team America winnings, which was achieved by member Derrick Levasseur, totalling his winnings to $575,000, which included the $5,000 in the Sloppy the Snowman competition where he opted for the 5,000 dollas and 5,000 hollas prize instead of winning the competition.